Sagmo/VueTsPhaser_Boilerplate/README.md

 !
 NOTE !
 This is not a guide on how to install nodjs or npm.

-Vue/Cli and Nodjs sould be installed, which also should contain npm.
+Nodjs sould be installed, which also should contain npm.
 This was created using node-version: 12.13.0 and npm-version: 6.12.0.
 If you have an older version, there are no guaranty that this setup will work.

 You can check your node version by runnig the following command in your terminal: